 - In the original Randall and Hopkirk (Deceased), Jeff gets trapped in an oubliette behind one of these.

 - In the Ripping Yarns episode "Whinfrey's Last Case" our intrepid hero is cornered in his hotel room with enemies approaching.
 Fortunately he's in smuggling country, which means his small room has dozens of secret passages — his only problem is choosing which one to take.

 - In Stargate SG-1, one of these is featured in Merlin's Laboratory.
 Yes, THAT Merlin.

-- Bebe's Kids (the infamous SNES game based on the movie of the same name) has this in the haunted house level, as the revolving door type.
+- Bébé's Kids (the infamous SNES game based on the movie of the same name) has this in the haunted house level, as the revolving door type.
 The added twist is that depending on which side you open the bookcase leads the player to different locations.
 Though this raises the question why can't you access both areas since there would have to be a gap in the dividing wall in order for the bookcase to open.

-- In Realms Of The Haunting you'll find one in the Study early on in the game which leads to the Mausoleum.
+- In Realms of the Haunting you'll find one in the Study early on in the game which leads to the Mausoleum.

-- Alone In The Dark 1992 has one.
+- Alone in the Dark (1992) has one.

 - There are a few instances in Baldur's Gate where hidden doors are behind bookcases.